Lebanese Scouting Federation

 The Lebanese Scouting Federation (Fédération du scoutisme libanais, إتحاد كشاف لبنان), is the national federation of 29 Scouting organisations of Lebanon, founded in 1961.
-The federation became a member of the World Organization of the Scout Movement in 1947.
+Lebanon became a member of the World Organization of the Scout Movement in 1947.

 History

 Scouting was introduced in Lebanon by two teachers, Abdul Satar and Mohammad Abdul Jabbar Khairy who received support from Toufik El Hibri.
 They came to Lebanon from England in 1912 and established the first Scout troop in the school owned by El Hibri, where they worked.
 This troop had many activities, later including a trip to Istanbul, Ottoman Empire, where they met with Sultan Mehmed V. Members of this troop played an important role in spreading the Scouting and Guiding movement in Lebanon and other countries.

 After Lebanon gained its independence in 1943, Scouting further spread rapidly to cover every part of the country.

 During the Lebanese civil war, Scouts from all associations played an important role in helping civilians, distributing food, medicine, and other forms of aid to refugees.
 Some Scouting associations formed first aid groups that helped the wounded.
 Scouts also participated in peace campaigns to help put an end to that war.
 During the war, Scouts from all sides of the conflict remained brothers and remained in contact with each other, manifesting a good example of unity for all Lebanese.
 All this added to the reputation of Scouting in Lebanon, with Lebanese people tending to respect Scouts and many parents encouraging their children to join the movement.

 Today, years after the end of the civil war, Scouting in Lebanon still faces great tasks, with Lebanon being involved in large reconstruction plans aimed to erase effects of the war and to enable it to regain its advanced role in the region and the world.
 The role of the Scouts include promoting peace and unity through campaigns and summer camps for youth and children.

 In 1973, Muhammad El Hibri was awarded the Bronze Wolf, the only distinction of the World Organization of the Scout Movement, awarded by the World Scout Committee for exceptional services to world Scouting.
 Other recipients include Dr. Farid Karam in 1977 and Rashid Shoucair in 1981.

 The Arab Regional Jamboree was planned to be held in Lebanon in August 2006.
 However, without a stable and peaceful environment, the leaders of the Arab Scout Region decided to defer the date of the event to be in Beirut during 2007.